 ✓ Date of last conviction

 A Temporary Resident Permit may take up to 4-12 months for processing.
 It is important to note, if you’ve been denied entry in the past, you must have an approved permit to cross in the future as you may risk prosecution and/or deportation.

-A Temporary Resident Permit or Rehabilitation does not permit one to work in Canada.
-These approvals allow visitation for a period determined by the admitting officer.
+A Temporary Resident Permit or Rehabilitation does not permit a visitor to legally work in Canada.
+These approvals allow visitation for a period determined by the admitting officer only.